DaKheera47/DaKheera47/README.md

 - 👋 Hi, I’m @DaKheera47, you may know me as Shaheer Sarfaraz
 - 👀 I’m interested in making web apps in React and Node
-- 💻 I'm also passionate about automating everyting to improve my day-to-day life
+- 💻 I'm also passionate about automating everything to improve my day-to-day life
 - 🌱 I’m working at Project Mirage, a design and development consultancy
 - 📫 I'm free to talk any time on discord @DaKheera47#1532